mkoistinen/link-sync/README.md

 to any number of Prusa printers on the local network running PrusaLink when they are idle, simultaneously.

-Transfering files is tediously slow, so the idea is to sync several printers all at once.
+Transferring files is tediously slow, so the idea is to sync several printers all at once.
 This is a powerful workflow for farm operators who may have a new model that replaces an older one and negates the need to send it individually to every printer, or, to manually fetch their USB stick/other